 The Sanctuary award covers your course fees and contributes towards your other study costs through a learning bursary, which is made up of two payments within each academic year.
 The first is paid once you have enrolled on your course, and the second at the start of semester two.

-Each award application is considered by a panel of senior academic staff.
-Shortlisted candidates are invited to interview.
+Each award application is considered by a panel and shortlisted candidates may be invited to attend an interview.

 Our Sanctuary award offers support for up to five students, three on undergraduate courses and two on postgraduate courses.
 It is not open to postgraduate doctoral study applicants.

-You may apply for a Teesside Sanctuary award if you meet the academic entry requirements for your chosen course and you:
+You may apply for a Teesside Sanctuary award if you meet the below criteria:

 *Your spouse or civil partner must have been your spouse or civil partner on the date that your asylum application was made.
 Dependent children or step-children must have been aged 18 or under on the date that your asylum application was made.

 If successful, the Teesside Sanctuary award is payable in each standard academic year of your course.
-This is unless, as a result of an asylum application, you (or your spouse or civil partner) are granted indefinite leave to remain in the UK.
-If this happens, you must inform the University and the award will cease from the start of the next academic year, when you would be expected to apply for student finance instead.
+This is unless, you receive a positive decision on your asylum application and you (or your spouse or civil partner) are granted Refugee Status, Humanitarian Protection, or another form of leave to remain that allows access to student finance.
+If this happens, you must inform the University as soon as possible so that your circumstances and continuing eligibility for the sanctuary award can be re-assessed.